Who Is #SaltBae? The Truth Behind The Meme

 A photo posted by thefatjewish (@thefatjewish) on

-Gökçe has always had the dream of owning restaurants, opening his first steakhouse in Istanbul with just eight tables when he was 27 years old.
-Always looking to grow and improve, Gökçe says he then travelled the world to study how he could better run and expand his business.
+Gökçe has always had the dream of owning restaurants, opening his first steakhouse in Istanbul with just eight tables when he was 27-years-old.
+Always looking to grow and improve, Gökçe says he then traveled the world to study how he could better run and expand his business.

 “Without much money, I traveled to Argentina to see the meat industry and after that, I wanted to travel to the United States, but I was refused a visa five or six times, but I never gave up.”